vitordwb/dotfiles/README.md

 ## NPMJS.com

-Set the defaults value for your NPM user
+set the defaults value for your NPM user

 ```bash
 npm set init.author.name "your name"